Oneo64/The-Mirk-of-Agmundr/Characters/Ljorn.md

 Because Ljörn was shot in the shoulder with an arrow during a raid, his left arm was weakened.

 ### Hunting
 Ljörn can hunt deer.
+He hunts by throwing his spear at prey, aiming for the shoulder or flank.

 ### Rægtafl
-Ljörn knows how to play Rægatafl, a local board game.
+Ljörn knows how to play Rægatafl, but he isn't the best at it.

 ## Name Translations
  - **Younger Futhark:** ᛚᛁᚢᚱᚾ